 Be sure your family practices the buddy system so that no one goes swimming alone, whether you are at a friend’s pool, your own pool, a hotel/motel pool, a lake, river, or pond.
 Additional tips are:

 - Avoid swimming in cold water lakes.
 As firefighters have mentioned, test the temperature of the water.
 Cold water can quickly kill.
-Thinking about air temperature being 50 degrees sounds fine, but cold water safety experts say that swimming in water temperature below 70 degrees can be dangerous.
+Thinking about air temperature being 50 degrees sounds fine, but cold water safety experts say that swimming in water temperatures below 70 degrees can be dangerous.
 Olympic pools are heated to between 77 and 82 degrees for the safety of the swimmers.

 - Never take your eyes off children in the pool even if they know how to swim.

-- When boating, always wear a Coast Guard approved life jacket.
+- When boating, always wear a Coast Guard-approved life jacket.